gkkpch/build-x86-platform/README.md

 ## **Patching**

 **```config.x86 parameter PATCH_KERNEL```**
-When set to "yes" (active), the build process will only support kernel patching.
+When set to "yes" (active), the build process will supply kernel patching, the kernel will not be compiled.
-Kernel configuration and compiling will not be done as long as the patch parameter is active.
+This allows you to test patching until the result is OK.
+Disable ```PATCH_KERNEL``` when done.

-After cloning/ updating the kernel, platform repos and after applying volumio patches, the build process reaches a break-point and displays:
+After cloning/ updating the kernel, platform repos and after applying current volumio patches, the build process reaches a break-point and displays:
 ```
 [ .. ] Now ready for additional sources and patches
 [ .... ] Workfolder <workfolder> will be used to create the patch file